 %@ Page Language="C#"%>

-Assume that Andrea works in the administrative department of her company.
+Andrea works in the administrative department of her company.
 She has been working on the Travel Request process, which involves employee activities to manage a request for a flight ticket, a currency advance and a hotel reservation.

-1. Andrea shares her model for Mark.
+1. Andrea shares her model with Mark.

-2. Andrea and Mark can now both open the model in Bizagi Modeler and work concurrently on it.
+2. Both Andrea and Mark can now open the model in Bizagi Modeler and work concurrently on it.

 They can communicate with each other by entering messages in the Comments window found on the right of the screen.